Mehdi-Saadi/typingTest/README.md

 # typingTest

-It will show you 10 paragraph for excercise. just run index.html in your browser.
+It will show you 10 paragraph for exercise. just run index.html in your browser.